AMHembrough/Final-Projcet/README.md

 ![ARIMA fit]( https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/ARIMA%20fit.PNG)

 One limitation of ARIMA modeling, which we’ve mentioned already, is that it only utilizes a single variable.
 For this reason, it’s worth noting that the VAR model doesn’t have this limitation, which is why we are eager to try this model out, too!

+### Description of how we have trained the model thus far, and any additional training that will take place.

+We used auto ARIMA to select the ARIMA model with the best fit.
+Once the model was fit, we trained our dataset using a 90/10 split of our data after testing several different ratios.
+We repeated this process with each of our variables, including DJSI, crude price, and the various RIN d-type prices.
+No additional training will take plae.

 ### Description of Accuracy Score